szilvasipeter2000/Term2/Document.md

     -  API that can "decode" geodata with longitudes and latitudes to country name merge the 2 datasets on country and year
 - get the data in a JSON with the API
 - use the worldbank API to get the data of populatipon density and countries
-- create a bar chart (The number of meteorites based on population density)
+- create a bar chart of the number of meteorites based on population density

 ### 2. Meteorites and GDP per capita